 Posted on August 14th, 2020

-Cervical cancer develops when abnormal cells in the lining of the cervix grow and divide in an uncontrolled manner.
+Cervical cancer develops when abnormal cells in the cervix lining grow and divide in an uncontrolled manner.
 These cells can also invade nearby tissue or spread throughout the body.
 This cancer is very slow to progress and may take years for symptoms to be fully evident.